robb-j/r0b-home/content/projects/gabber.md

 ## Overview

 Gabber is a mobile app and web platform for running interviews.
-The web platform lets you setup a project with topics to talk about and the mobile app is used to record the conversation and track which topic is being talked about.
+The web platform lets you setup a project with topics to talk about and a mobile app for recording conversations and tracking which topics are being talked about.
-The web platform shows conversations, with timestamped topics, and allows annotations and playlists to be created, that can then be used to create reports.
+The web platform then shows those conversations, with timestamped topics, and allows annotations and playlists to be created for the purpose of reporting findings.

 {% imagegrid images %}